ReactiumCore/Reactium-Legacy/readme.md

 1. Create the component domain in the `~/src/app/components` directory.
 2. Create an `index.js` file with your component code.

-When it comes to a Redux Class Component the following files are required:
+When it comes to a Redux Class Component the following architecture is applied:

 | File | Description |
 |:----|:----|